-The behaviour of the animation prototypes (proposed in this paper) results from rigorous translations of the sequence diagrams into Coloured Petri Nets (CPNs) [15, 16].
-The transitions of these CPNs present a strict one-to-one relationship with the messages in the sequence diagrams.
-So, for each message in a sequence diagram, one transition, in the corresponding CPN, is created.
-The name of each transition matches exactly the corresponding name of the message in the sequence diagram.
-Two simple rules were used for that translation: (1) Fig. 3 illustrates the rule for translating two successive messages in a sequence diagram (Fig. 3a) into a CPN (Fig. 3b); (2) Fig. 4 illustrates the rule for translating an alternative block in a sequence diagram (Fig. 4a) into a CPN (Fig. 4b).
+The behaviour of the animation prototypes (proposed in this paper) results from rigorous translations of the sequence diagrams into CP-nets [15,16].
+The transitions of these CP-nets present a strict one-to-one relationship with the messages in the sequence diagrams.
+So, for each message in a sequence diagram, one transition, in the corresponding CP-net, is created.
+In order to make that correspondence more evident, the name of each transition matches exactly the name of the corresponding message in the sequence diagram.
+Two simple rules were used for that translation: (1) Fig. 4 illustrates the rule for translating two successive messages in a sequence diagram (Fig. 4a) into a CP-net (Fig. 4b); (2) Fig. 5 illustrates the rule for translating an alternative block in a sequence diagram (Fig. 5a) into a CP-net (Fig. 5b).

-Fig. 3.
-Transformation of successive messages.
+Fig. 4 Transformation of successive messages